 - Understand how your emotional quotient affects how you experience burnout

-- Be a physician wellness champion on your team
+- Be a physician wellness champion on your team and pay attention to team wellness

 - Start a conversation with a colleague or supervisor about burnout